Compassionate Trust Administration With Montgomery Law Firm

 The aforementioned process of probate is time-consuming, and the inheritors do not receive anything while it is underway.
 This time lag is eight months at minimum, and it can be longer if any complications arise.

 In addition to the time element, there are a number of expenses that accumulate during probate.
 A loss of privacy is another drawback.
-Since it is a public proceeding, anyone can access probate records to find out how the resources were distributed.
+Since it is a public proceeding, anyone can access probate records to find out how your assets pass to your heirs.

-With a living trust, the trustee can provide inheritances to the beneficiaries outside of probate, so these negatives are avoided.
+With a living trust, the trustee can provide inheritances to the beneficiaries outside of probate, so you avoid these negatives.
 This is one benefit, but there are many additional advantages.

-A trustee is very similar to an executor in many ways, but a major difference is the fact that the trustee may be needed for an extended period of time.
+A trustee is very similar to an executor in many ways, but a major difference is the fact that the trustee may stay in this role for a long time.
 This is because you have the ability to allow for limited distributions to beneficiaries over a number of years.

 Once again, you can name someone that you know personally to act as the trustee of your living trust.
 All the same qualities would be required, along with a bit of legal knowledge.
 Of course, we can always be engaged to provide the necessary assistance during the trust administration process.

-We are here to help if you are ready to put an estate plan in place, and we would be more than glad to update your existing plan if it needs to be adjusted.
-You can call us right now at 843-815-8580 to schedule a consultation appointment.
+We are here to help if you are ready to put an estate plan in place, and we would be more than glad to update your existing plan if your situation changes.
+We are happy to help you and your family with trust administration in Bluffton and the surrounding communities.
+You can call us right now at (843) 815-8580 to schedule a consultation appointment.
 There is also a contact form on this website that you can use if you would like to send us a message.